npm/pacote/README.md

 Note that depending on the spec type, some additional fields might be present.
 For example, packages from `registry.npmjs.org` have additional metadata appended by the registry.

-Manifests returned will additionally include the `npm-shrinkwrap.json` associated with the published package, if any.

 ##### Example